Thalivar/SwordSong/README.md

 🔮 Current Commands
 Command	Description
     .start	Begin your journey and create a character .profile	View your character’s current stats and name .inventory	Display your current item collection
     .shop	View available items for purchase
     .buy <item>	Purchase an item from the shop
-.sell <item>	Sell an item from your inventory
-.equip <item>	Equip a weapon or armor from your inventory .unequip <item>	Unequip your currently equipped item .adventure	Embark on an adventure and fight monsters .resetdata	Reset your character and leave the guild (with confirmation prompt) .help	Show all available commands
+    .sell <item>	Sell an item from your inventory .equip <item>	Equip a weapon or armor from your inventory .unequip <item>	Unequip your currently equipped item .adventure	Embark on an adventure and fight monsters .resetdata	Reset your character and leave the guild (with confirmation prompt) .help	Show all available commands

-🔧 Planned Features
+🔧 Some planned Features

     ⚔️ PvP Combat System — Duel other players in the guild and rise in the ranks.